 OpenXR defines an API Registry for the API and extensions, formally defining function prototypes, structures, enumerants, and many other aspects of the API and extension mechanisms.
-The OpenXR Registry is used for many more purposes than most other Khronos API registries, and is the basis for generating the header files; AsciiDoc include files used in the Specification, and reference pages for interface definitions, parameter and member validity language, and synchronization language; and more.
+The OpenXR Registry is the basis for generating the header files; AsciiDoc include files used in the Specification, and reference pages for interface definitions, parameter and member validity language, and synchronization language; and more.

 The canonical location for the registry is the

 and that is where any changes should be submitted.